bckohan/django-enum/doc/source/usage.rst

 .. code:: python

-    # txt_enum fields, when populated from the db, or after full_clean will be
+    # txt_enum fields will always be an instance of the TextEnum type, unless
-    # an instance of the TextEnum type:
+    # set to a value that is not part of the enumeration

     assert isinstance(MyModel.objects.first().txt_enum, MyModel.TextEnum)
     assert not isinstance(MyModel.objects.first().txt_choices, MyModel.TextEnum)